-- Applicants must submit their materials by the deadline indicated in the [Opportunity Overview](#).
-We won't consider late applications for funding under this notice. - If your request for federal funding as shown on the IMLS Budget Form, including all direct and indirect costs, is outside the funding range (less than \$5,000 or more than \$300,000), we may reject your application from consideration for funding in this program. - Your application must be complete, and your project and budget must adhere to the program's [guidelines](#) and [funding restrictions](#).
+- Applicants must submit their materials by the deadline indicated in the Opportunity Overview.
+We won't consider late applications for funding under this notice. - If your request for federal funding as shown on the IMLS Budget Form, including all direct and indirect costs, is outside the funding range for the program (\$5,000 - \$250,000), we may reject your application from consideration for funding in this program. - Your application must be complete, and your project and budget must adhere to the program's guidelines and funding restrictions.